SardonnayK/Lambda_RDS_Timeout/README.md

 - If the cdk has not been bootstrapped, run `cdk bootstrap`.
 Ensure the CDK is bootstrapped to the correct AWS region.

 There is a couple of scripts available to handle deployment.
 The issue is most prevalent on the af-south-1 region.
-First we need to ensure that the correct environment variables are present in `.env` To deploy the code via the cdk run the command:
+First we need to ensure that the correct environment variables are present in `.env`.
+All the values can be random values as they just need to pass the cdk synth checks.
+To deploy the code via the cdk run the command:

 PLEASE NOTE: the deployment scripts are non-interactive.
 If you need to review what is deployed, review the script manually.

+The deployment configuration can be found under `CliqueCDK/lib/Environments`.
+The file is chosen based on the `ENVIRONMENT_NAME` specified in `.env`

 Run the command `sh cdk-af-south-1-deploy.sh` to deploy to south africa.
 The app needs to be published before we can deploy and the cdk needs to be bootstrapped in the correct environments.